- About Maintenance Responsibility of Diet Types and Texture Types

 - One or more child accounts do exist for the parent account.

-- Ensure the Diet Category is Standard.
+- Ensure the Diet Category field is is Standard.

 Note the Following

-- When a child account maintains a diet type or texture type, the existing system logic that occurs when a parent account extends a recipe to diet orders does not change.
+- When a child account maintains a diet type, the existing system logic that occurs when a parent account extends a recipe to diet orders does not change.
 In other words, the parent account will still have the ability to extend recipes to diet types and texture types maintained by a child account.

 About Maintenance Responsibility of Fluid Types